exsitu-projects/WildOS/ReadMe.md

 WildOS requires version 0.9.2 or later of node-webkit.

-On Mac OS X, node-webkit is an application and should be copied to the standard `Applications` folder.

 On Linux, node-webkit is an executable called `nw` and should be accessible in the `PATH`.
 The simplest way to install is to copy `nw` to `/usr/local/bin` or to create a symbolic link.
 To install in `/opt` and support mulitple versions, follow the instructions in [this web page](http://www.exponential.io/blog/install-node-webkit-on-ubuntu-linux).

+On Mac OS X, node-webkit is an application and should be copied to the standard `Applications` folder.
+If it is installed elsewhere, edit the `tools/nw` script so that `NWAPP` points to it.
+This `nw` script is designed to be used on the command line in the same way as on Linux.

 ### Installing the WildOS server ###
 After you have checked out WildOS from the [SVN repository](https://www.lri.fr/svn/in-situ/code/WILD/WildOS) or extracted it from the archive, you need to finalize the installation as follows: